What is Audit Procedures?

 Audit Procedure Methods

 During the process of the preliminary assessment, an auditor is required to identify and ascertain the amount of risk involved and accordingly develop an audit plan.
-The audit plans should define audit procedures which will be applied by the auditor to obtain audit evidence.
+The audit plans should define these steps which will be applied by the auditor to obtain audit evidence.

 #1 – Substantive Audit Procedures

 Substantive procedures are processes, steps, tests performed by auditors which creates conclusive evidence regarding accuracy, completeness, existence, disclosure, rights, or valuation of assets/ liability, books of accounts or on financial statements.
-For any procedure to be concluded as substantive audit procedures auditor should collect enough audit evidence so that another competent auditor when applies the same procedure on the same documents, makes the same conclusion.
-Substantive audit procedure can be regarded as complete checking.
-Auditor usually uses substantive audit procedure when he is of opinion audit area includes a high frequency of risk.
+For any procedure to be concluded, the auditor should collect enough audit evidence so that another competent auditor when applies the same procedure on the same documents, makes the same conclusion.
+It can be regarded as complete checking.
+Auditor usually uses this procedure when he is of opinion audit area includes a high frequency of risk.

 #2 – Analytical Audit Procedures